Explaining Alzheimer's to Children

 If you have children don't take out your frustration on them.
 They don't understand why you have changed.
 Calmly set them down depending on age and try in words they understand that grandpa or grandma is sick.
 Tell them that grandpa or grandma has a problem remembering.
 Don't push too much information on them.

 Next for the adult is finding a group for Alzheimer's Support.
-I found that even though Alzheimer's isn't a funny disease you calm down enough during these meeting because you will realize you are not alone.
+I found that even though Alzheimer's isn't a funny disease you calm down enough during these meetings because you will realize you are not alone.
 Someone in the group may say something like my husband would be so upset when I would go to the store.
 He accused me of having an affair.
 It helps you to understand if it happened to you or it may be something that will happen in the future.

-I will tell you don't think this disease is here today and gone tomorrow.
+I will tell you I don't think this disease is here today and gone tomorrow.
 Some people I know live with it for twenty-five years.
 There may be times that you want to disown this loved one because it seems likes it just goes on and on.
 You have to realize that if the loved one had the choice they wouldn't have this disease.
 You have to know what the loved one want for end of life care.
-I know some people have had strokes, pneumonia and bleeding.
+I know some people have had strokes, pneumonia, and bleeding.
 How would your loved one want this handled?
 Would they want to be kept alive by artificial means?
 If you don't have a cell phone you better get on.
 If you are not the one taking care of them, the home will need to get ahold of you 24/7.
 Your loved one fell.
 Your loved one did this or that.

 As grandma and grandpa get worse don't stop taking their grandchildren to see them.
 They may mistake them for you but it helps the loved one not feel like you forgot they exist and the grandchildren get to hear stories from grandparents that they may have never heard.
 None of this is bad.
-Never argue with the loved ones and tell the children to play along that you will explain to them later.
+Never argue with the loved ones and tell the children to play along with that you will explain to them later.
 It is hard to explain to children that grandma and grandpa aren't going to get better.
-Tell them that you will never know what you find when you visit but it is like make believe.
+Tell them that you will never know what you find when you visit but it is like make-believe.
 Explain to the children that grandma or grandpa may call them by the wrong name but not to get upset.

 If it is needed try to get the children and maybe yourself into counseling.
 This disease is very hard on the caregiver as well as the victim of the disease.
 It is nothing to be ashamed of to admit something is more than you can handle.
 Your friends may start avoiding you because they don't understand the disease.
-Understand that it is their problem not yours.
+Understand that it is their problem, not yours.
 You have enough on your plate.
 Try to keep life as normal as possible for the children as possible but there may be sometimes you have to do something for your loved one.

 The guilt trip is something that is not discussed in counseling or support.
 That is the hardest part of all.
 The loved one will say the food is awful so you will bring them something to eat.
 You can if you know that liquids don't need to be thickened or food pureed.
 They will tell you that they are being mistreated.
-Don't disregard this; but you can check your loved one for bruises and the like.
+Don't disregard this, but you can check your loved one for bruises and the like.
 They will tell you they don't like it there.
 I know this is a favorite.
-The reason they don't like it there is because if they slept a lot before now they have to get up and do something.
+The reason they don't like it there is that if they slept a lot before now they have to get up and do something.
 My father had one favorite food that he loved and I knew he could have it.
 It was Ambrosia Salad.
-I would make some and take it too him once a week.
+I would make some and take it to him once a week.